AliceLR/megazeux/arch/darwin/README.md

 Tested versions of Xcode:

-- Xcode 3.2.6 was used from MegaZeux 2.90 through 2.93 to produce the PowerPC compatibility DMG.
+- Xcode 3.2.6 has been used from MegaZeux 2.90 onward to produce PowerPC binaries.
 To get the correct compiler names from Makefile.arch, define XCODE_3=1.
 This is the **LAST** version of Xcode that targets PowerPC.
+  The 10.4 SDK should be used for PPC and the 10.5 SDK should be used for PPC64.
+  The current setup installs these SDKs alongside Xcode 9.4.1 via XcodeLegacy.
 - Xcode 4.1 has been tested in the past and should work.
 - Xcode 9.4.1 can target i686, x86_64, and x86_64h.
 It is the **LAST** version
   of Xcode that targets i686.
-This is used to produce the compatibility DMG from 2.93b onward (with gcc 10 PowerPC compilers built off of the Tiger SDK to provide PowerPC support).
+This is used to produce the Intel binaries from from 2.93b onward.
-- osxcross should work, but you'll need to override the compilers defined in Makefile.arch.

 Untested and unsupported features:

 - Other versions of Xcode might require changing some variables (Makefile.arch).
 - arm64 and arm64e builds haven't been tested.
 - Notarization isn't supported yet.
+- osxcross should work, but you'll need to override the compilers defined in Makefile.arch.
+Only the official SDKs have been tested so far.

 Other required software: